 You have the right to receive information from us about which personal data about you is stored.
 You may also request the correction of inaccurate data or the deletion of personal data, provided that there are no legal obligations to retain such data or no legal grounds for permitting such data to be processed.
 Furthermore, you may under certain circumstances have the processing of your personal data restricted or object to it.
-You also have the right to demand that we return the data you have provided to us (right to data portability).
-You have the right to receive the data in a common file format.
-We have already informed you about the possibility to revoke your consent in advance and during the corresponding data processing procedures.

 We draw your attention to the fact that the exercise of your rights may be subject to legal restrictions.
 We reserve the right to assert these restrictions, e.g. if we are obliged to store or process certain data, if we have an overriding interest in them (to the extent that we may invoke them) or if we need them for the assertion of claims.
 Please note that the exercise of your rights may under certain circumstances conflict with contractual agreements and may have corresponding effects on the execution of the contract (e.g. premature termination of the contract or cost consequences).
 Where this is not already contractually agreed, we will inform you in advance.

 The exercise of your rights requires that you prove your identity (e.g. by means of a copy of your identity card if your identity cannot otherwise be determined).
 If you incur any costs, we will inform you in advance.